hashicorp/packer/website/source/docs/builders/digitalocean.html.markdown

 * `api_token` (string) - The client TOKEN to use to access your account.
   It can also be specified via environment variable `DIGITALOCEAN_API_TOKEN`, if set.

-### Optional:

-* `droplet_name` (string) - The name assigned to the droplet.
-DigitalOcean sets the hostname of the machine to this value.

 * `image` (string) - The name (or slug) of the base image to use.
 This is the image that will be used to launch a new droplet and provision it.
-This defaults to 'ubuntu-12-04-x64' which is the slug for "Ubuntu 12.04.4 x64".
   See https://developers.digitalocean.com/documentation/v2/#list-all-images for details on how to get a list of the the accepted image names/slugs.

-* `private_networking` (boolean) - Set to `true` to enable private networking for the droplet being created.
-This defaults to `false`, or not enabled.

 * `region` (string) - The name (or slug) of the region to launch the droplet in.
   Consequently, this is the region where the snapshot will be available.
-  This defaults to "nyc3", which is the slug for "New York 3".
   See https://developers.digitalocean.com/documentation/v2/#list-all-regions for the accepted region names/slugs.

 * `size` (string) - The name (or slug) of the droplet size to use.
-  This defaults to "512mb", which is the slug for "512MB".
   See https://developers.digitalocean.com/documentation/v2/#list-all-sizes for the accepted size names/slugs.

+### Optional:

+* `droplet_name` (string) - The name assigned to the droplet.
+DigitalOcean sets the hostname of the machine to this value.

+* `private_networking` (boolean) - Set to `true` to enable private networking for the droplet being created.
+This defaults to `false`, or not enabled.

 * `snapshot_name` (string) - The name of the resulting snapshot that will appear in your account.
 This must be unique.